progsysseminar15/progsys/writeups/Graefe89.md

 The paper has lots of implementation details and is pretty dry.
 There doesn’t seem to be many resources on the internet either.
 Their only examples shown in Figure 1 helps a bit in terms of understanding, but I still prefer a more concrete query example and a visualization of the query-tree as well as processes that are responsible for the different portions of the query-tree.

+### Gabe Fierro

+This paper looks at how to parallelize a tree-based query plan for dataflow, using a system called Volcano.
+There is a lot of time spent on establishing the notion of a node, which is the unit of abstraction for operators.
+An iterator model connects each of the nodes.
+The exchange operator in the Volcano system allows us to parallelize these operators without having to change those operators to be aware of parallelism.
+The system supports three types of parallelism: vertical parallelism (pipelining between processes), horizontal parallelism (bushy: two subtrees are handled by different processes), horizontal parallelism (intra-operator: partition the operator across multiple processes).

+There's a bunch of systems stuff in this paper on how to actuallly do this in a real system, which was nice to read.
+The iterator interface feels like a progressive system, but its unclear how much other coordination is needed.
+Intra-operator parallelism is what the Flux paper does, so I hope the discussion delves into what aspects of Flux and volcano are similar in solving similar problems.
+Flux does use a variation of the exchange operator, but introduces a global coordinator to coordinate all the highly-available, fault-tolerant stuff.
+I wonder if the larger Volcano system accounts for similar features.